OWASP/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 ### Recommendations on how to implement authorization

 1. To achieve scalability, it is not advisable to hardcode authorization policy in source code (decentralized pattern) but use a special language to express policy instead.
-The goal is to externalize/decouple authorization from code, and not just with a gateway/proxy that acts as checkpoints.
+The goal is to externalize/decouple authorization from code, and not just with a gateway/proxy acting as a checkpoint.
 The recommended pattern for service-level authorization is "Centralized pattern with embedded PDP" due to its resilience and wide adoption.
 2. The authorization solution should be a platform-level solution; a dedicated team (e.g., Platform security team) must be accountable for the development and operation of the authorization solution as well as sharing microservice blueprint/library/components that implement authorization among development teams.
 3. The authorization solution should be based on widely-used solutions because implementing a custom solution has the following cons:
     - Security or engineering teams have to build and maintain a custom solution.
-    - It is necessary to build and maintain client library SDKs for every language used in system architecture.
+    - It is necessary to build and maintain client library SDKs for every language used in the system architecture.
     - There is a necessity to train every developer on custom authorization service API and integration, and there’s no open-source community to source information from.
 4. There is a probability that not all access control policies can be enforced by gateways/proxies and shared authorization library/components, so some specific access control rules still have to be implemented.